inveniosoftware/docs-invenio-rdm/docs/develop/getting-started/virtualenvs.md

 ### Distribution version

-Each distribution comes in multiple versions that's able to interpret the Python programming language - e.g Python 3.8, 3.9 etc.
+Each distribution comes in multiple versions that's able to interpret the Python programming language - e.g. Python 3.8, 3.9 etc.

 ### Installation of a distribution